 Keep out of the reach of children.

 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 It is very important that your doctor check the progress of you or your child at regular visits to see if the medicine is working properly.
 Blood tests may be needed to check for any unwanted effects.

-clorazepate will add to the effects of alcohol and other central nervous system (CNS) depressants (medicines that make you drowsy or less alert).
-Some examples of CNS depressants are antihistamines or medicine for allergies or colds; sedatives, tranquilizers, or sleeping medicine; prescription pain medicine or narcotics; medicine for seizures or barbiturates; muscle relaxants; or anesthetics (numbing medicines), including some dental anesthetics.
+Clorazepate will add to the effects of alcohol and other central nervous system (CNS) depressants (medicines that make you drowsy or less alert).
+Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies or colds, sedatives, tranquilizers, or sleeping medicine, prescription pain medicine or narcotics, medicine for seizures or barbiturates, muscle relaxants, benzodiazepines, or anesthetics (numbing medicines), including some dental anesthetics.
+This effect may last for a few days after you stop using clorazepate.
 Check with your medical doctor or dentist before taking any of the above while you are using clorazepate.

 Do not stop taking clorazepate without checking first with your doctor.
 Your doctor may want you to gradually reduce the amount you are using before stopping it completely.
 This may help prevent a worsening of your condition and reduce the possibility of withdrawal symptoms, such as convulsions (seizures), hallucinations, nausea or vomiting, stomach or muscle cramps, tremors, or unusual behavior.